flipdishbytes/api-client-csharp/docs/WebhooksApi.md

 <a name="craetewebhooksubscription"></a>
 # **CraeteWebhookSubscription**
-> RestApiIntegerResult CraeteWebhookSubscription (string clientId, WebhookSubscription webhookSubscription)
+> FlipdishPublicModelsV1ApiResultsRestApiIntegerResult CraeteWebhookSubscription (string clientId, FlipdishPublicModelsV1WebhooksWebhookSubscription webhookSubscription)

 Create a webhook subscription for you Oauth client